Brain Fog. They Missed the Traumatic Brain Injury.

 I came home with two.

 He looked at me, confused.
 Where was the third item?
 I didn’t know.
-I couldn’t even tell you which one I’d forgotten.
 Three items.
 One quick trip.
-And somewhere between the car and the produce aisle, my brain dropped one of them.
+I couldn’t even tell you which one I’d forgotten.

 It wasn’t an unusual day.